 Once your created an executable with debugging support, run it using either a batch script or an interactive session.

-Make sure the allinea_forge (on Aurora) is loaded before starting the executable.
+arm_forge module is loaded by your script or manually inside your session, before starting the executable.
 This is in addition to the modules normally required to execute your code.

 ddt --connect mpirun program_g